"Alien Technology Near Your Neighbor"

 CPU upgrades

-- The CPU can directly be upgraded to a 68010
+- The CPU can be directly upgraded to a 68010

 - The CPU can also be upgraded to 68020, 68030, or 68040 via a CPU socket adapter or the side expansion slot